jsreese92/tutorScheduler/README.md

 * The way we're going to manage the two repositories is we will commit and add to this repository.
-Then, either Nic or Jordan (or Eric if he can get openshift set up) will make the specific changes needed to work on openshift (changing database name/password) in our respective openshift git repositories, leaving the files here as-is to be able to run on our local machines and push to openshift.
+Then, either Nic or Jordan (or Eric if he can get openshift set up) will make the specific changes needed to work on openshift (changing database name/password) once the files are uploaded to openshift.

 * Openshift has our files sitting in a php/ directory.
 Files ready to be put up on openshift that have been tested locally go in the php/ directory in